abraunegg/onedrive/docs/USAGE.md

 sudo semanage fcontext -a -t user_home_t /path/to/onedriveSyncFolder sudo restorecon -R -v /path/to/onedriveSyncFolder
 ```
-To remove this change from selinux and restore the default behaivor:
+To remove this change from selinux and restore the default behavior:
 ```text
 sudo semanage fcontext -d /path/to/onedriveSyncFolder sudo restorecon -R -v /path/to/onedriveSyncFolder